actris/data-management-plan/DMP/ACTRIS-DMP.md

 #### The types and formats of data generated/collected

 The ACTRIS ARES data centre unit is built on the heritage of the EARLINET data base infrastructure and will integrate the photometer aerosol data processing.
 Aerosol remote sensing data submitted to ACTRIS need to be compliant to a specific format established by the ARES unit centralized processing suite.
 All further data levels are produced by the ARES processing suite.
-ARES provides data compliance with NetCDF4, following Climate Forecast (CF) 1.7 conventions.
+ARES provides data compliance with NetCDF4, following Climate Forecast (CF) 1.11 conventions.

 * ARES Level 1 data products consist of high and low resolution total attenuated backscatter and volume depolarization ratio time series provided in NRT or RRT.
+Volume/particle depolarization ratio calibration products are also provided.
+In addition, cloud masking products and calibrated high- and low-resolution pre-processed products are provided in NRT or RRT.
 Data provided by photometer observations are also available.
-Additionally ARES provides columnar information and synergistic lidar/photometer products as vertical profiles of aerosol microphysical properties as Level 1 data.
+Additionally, ARES provides columnar information and synergistic lidar/photometer products as vertical profiles of aerosol microphysical properties as Level 1 data.

 * ARES Level 2 data products contain fully quality assured aerosol extinction, backscatter, lidar ratio, Angstrom exponent and depolarization ratio vertical profiles and full quality controlled columnar information and aerosol microphysical properties profiles.